Azure/bicep-registry-modules/avm/ptn/virtual-machine-images/azure-image-builder/readme.md

 ### Parameter: `deploymentsToPerform`

-A parameter to control which deployments should be executed
+A parameter to control which deployments should be executed.

 - Required: No
 - Type: string